Skip to main content

 The Altcraft platform supports the functionality of the JSONPath query language when working with JSON content.
 JSONPath syntax allows you to quickly and easily select objects within code and use them message templates.
 It can be used when working with API content and with external JSON content.

 API content allows you to change the content of the trigger message each time it is sent.
 The required variable can be specified in the trigger API request.
-You can learn more about how to run triggered campaigns and how to work with API content in messages here.
+You can learn more about how to run triggered mailings and how to work with API content in messages here.

 To use external JSON content, go to the Options section when creating or editing a template and provide a link to the dynamic JSON content source.
 The platform will automatically determine the fields of the external JSON file.
 More information about using JSON when working with message templates can be found here.